 You do a lot of work crafting emails, right?
 You want to be sure that they reach their intended destination?
-Here are 3 tips that I gleaned from reading a recent post from Jay Baer:
+Here are 3 tips to avoid the campaigns tab:

 - Encourage recipients to drag the email into the inbox

 Like what I’ve just done on my most recent newsletter.

 2. Make the emails personal and appealing

 You should be using the recipient’s first name (that’s just basic politeness!), but try and feature some items in your message that aren’t purely promotional, eg. right now a comment about the weather would work well! ????
 This increases the likelihood of landing in that all important primary tab.